Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Maldon salt

-Soft and chewy with crispy edges, this simple focaccia bread is fresh, herby and wonderfully fragrant with juicy, bursting tomatoes and caramelized garlic in every bite!
+Soft and chewy with crispy edges, this Simple No-Knead Focaccia Bread is fresh, herby and wonderfully fragrant with juicy, bursting tomatoes and caramelized garlic in every bite!

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!